stashapp/CommunityScrapers/README.md

 Clicking on that button brings up the screne scrape popup that lets you select which fields to update.

+Some scrapers like ThePornDB.yml support the scrape with function so you can you use that instead of adding a url.

 ## Movie Scrapers
 This list is meant to keep track of which sites are already supported by existing community scrapers.
 And which scrapers support them.
 When introducing a new scraper, add the sites your scraper supports to this list in your PR.
 Please keep the site list in alphabetical order to keep the list tidy.